puresmash/hubot-line-messaging/README.md

 **Text**

-Text is a basic message type, can calling it in two way.
+Text is a basic message type, can call it in two way.

 ```javascript
 // Generate a Text object